MohammadrezaFarahmand/Shopping-store/README.md

 You will also see any lint errors
 Launches the test runner in t
 See the section about [running tests](https://faco.gihu.ir-rat-appdo/unig-tt for moe information.
-Builds the app for production to the `bil
+Builds the app for production to the `bi
 It correctly bundles React in production mode and optiizeshebild or te st perfrmance.
 The build is minified and the filenames include the hashes.
 Your app is ready to be deploye